Profilers

 ❔ Exercises

-But we always recommend to update to the latest PyTorch version for the best experience.
+But we always recommend updating to the latest PyTorch version for the best experience.
 Additionally, to display the

 result nicely (like snakeviz